Creating a Suspended Ceiling

 - Then click the Edit button.

-- On the Structure tab of the Normal Room Defaults dialog, click the Ceiling Finish button.
+- On the Normal Room Defaults dialog, click the Edit button for the Ceiling Finish.

 - In the Ceiling Finish Definition dialog, which opens next: